kufu/smarthr-normalize-css/README.md

 A sharable normalize CSS for SmartHR.
 This is intended to use at a project for styled-components.

+## ⚠️ Deprecated

+This repository has been archived and will no longer be maintained.

+---

 ## Installation

 smarthr-normalize-css is available as an  [npm package](https://www.npmjs.com/package/smarthr-normalize-css).